 While we are not able to accept unsolicited manuscripts for our print publication, we are regularly on the lookout for engaging, thoughtful and short pieces for our daily blog. (http://conversationsjournal.com/category/blog/).
 We theme each month on the blog, and submissions are due the 15th of the month before publication.
 As a rule, we publish an author only once per month, with rare exceptions.

-We have open submissions for the first half of 2014.
+We have open submissions for the second half of 2014.
 You can read our blog themes, guidelines and requirements here.

 All queries for inclusion in our blog line up must include writing samples, headshot, bio and an explanation of why your writing would be a good fit for the blog.
 Please read the blog thoroughly in order to understand the tone and style of engagement—it is very different from the journal itself.
 We do not compensate for blog submissions.